AndrewRadev/yankwin.vim/README.md

 ### Paste processors

 One of the reasons this plugin was created was to enable pasting file paths in different formats, potentially from outside sources into Vim.
-The plugin provides two settings, `g:pastewin_paste_processors` and `g:pastewin_custom_paste_processors`, that contain a set of definitions for some pre-paste processing of any file paths that are pasted.
+The plugin provides two settings, `g:yankwin_paste_processors` and `g:yankwin_custom_paste_processors`, that contain a set of definitions for some pre-paste processing of any file paths that are pasted.

 By default, pasting a file path that looks like `<filename>:<line>:<column>` will not only open that file, but also jump to the provided line and column.
 This can be useful when copying a file path from test output, for instance.

 Also by default, pasting a github url (something that looks like `http://github.com/blob/<path>#L<line>`) will extract the file path and open it in the given line (if there is one).

-If you have ideas for additional processors that might be interesting, you can make them yourself using `g:pastewin_custom_paste_processors`, and/or you could open a github issue with your proposal.
+If you have ideas for additional processors that might be interesting, you can make them yourself using `g:yankwin_custom_paste_processors`, and/or you could open a github issue with your proposal.

 ## Why?